 Students and graduates apply to these jobs vacancies and internships at their own risk.
 We are not responsible for any costs or damages experienced by applicants during employment.

 Unpaid work trials are illegal in the UK.
 It is unlawful for an employer to ask you to take part in one as part of a recruitment process or to assess your suitability for a role.
 We do not knowingly advertise vacancies that ask you to undertake an unpaid work trial.
 Please contact us and let us know if you are asked to take part.

 All employers who advertise with us have agreed that they will pay their staff in accordance with UK National Minimum Wage legislation.
 We have not advertised unpaid or expenses-only internships since April 2012.
-We suggest printing a copy of all opportunities you apply for so that you have a record of the salary offered on the advert.
+We suggest printing a copy or taking a screenshot of all opportunities you apply for so that you have a record of the salary offered on the advert.

-If an employer tells you that an opportunity you have applied for through Creative Opportunities is unpaid or travel expenses only, please let us know.
+If an employer tells you that a job or internship you have applied for through Creative Opportunities is unpaid or travel expenses only, please let us know.
 We will not discuss individual applicants with employers but log and track all concerns received.

 While we screen every opportunity before advertising it, sometimes an advert that looks genuine turns out to be a scam.
 It is your responsibility to research companies before applying for any vacancies we advertise.
 If you are suspicious of any employers please contact us to report your concerns.
 Do not apply for any positions that ask you to pay an application fee and contact us if a vacancy we have advertised asks you to do so.
 For more information and advice about recruitment scams, visit the Safer Jobs website.